ksonex777-pixel/code-api/README.md

 - You can use `api.log` or `console.log` for printing and debugging (they do the same thing).
 - You can use `Date.now()` instead of `api.now()` if you prefer, both return the time in milliseconds.
 - Comments like `/* comment */` work, but comments like `// comment` don't work right now.
-- Normally you can't edit a code board after placing it, but you can currently work around this by putting a space before `press to code`.
-- Boards are very small - alternative places to write code are coming soon, for now you can work around this by using multiple boards.

 ## Examples